Laser Module | Modules to laser systems, CNC, and for manufacturers

 How to connect the laser module

 The recommended supply voltage is 7.5 V. Higher voltage can lead to overheating of the driver.
 Nevertheless, power supply up to 12 V may be used.
 Before turning on the power supply, make sure that all cables are connected correctly.

 Connecting "Test jumper" allows to switch on the driver without an external analog signal.
-When Offset jumper is not connected, the Offset trimmer does not work.
-With the use of this TEC controller one can set the temperature in range of 0-40 degrees Celcius.
+When the Offset jumper is not connected, the Offset trimmer does not work.
+With the use of this TEC controller, one can set the temperature in a range of 0-40 degrees Celcius.

 Note!
-When power supply is turned on or turned off, the signal ANG must be low.
+When the power supply is turned on or turned off, the signal ANG must be low.

 - Remember that it is not a toy.